+Oligonucleotide-based therapeutic strategies for lung diseases.
+Delivery of therapeutic oligonucleotides to the lung and other non-hepatic organs.
+Targeting of therapeutic molecules to the airway epithelium.
 Regulation of mucin secretion in lung diseases.
-Delivery of therapeutic oligonucleotides to the lung.
-Targeting of therapeutic molecules to the airway epithelium.

-Funding sources for Dr. Kreda’s lab include Cystic Fibrosis Foundation, National Institutes of Health (NIH), NCTraCS (the NIH CTSA at UNC-CH), Initos Pharmaceuticals, AstraZeneca, and Forest Research Institute (now AstraZeneca).
+Dr. Kreda’s laboratory and scientific studies are fully funded by competitive grants from different sources including the National Institutes of Health (NIH), Cystic Fibrosis Foundation, NCTraCS (the NIH CTSA at UNC-CH), Eshelman Institute for Innovation, Initos Pharmaceuticals, AstraZeneca, and Forest Research Institute (now AstraZeneca).
 Her lab has successful collaborations with scientists from academic and pharmaceutical institutions to develop and test novel drugs for their potential therapeutic use in obstructive lung diseases.
 For more information contact Dr. Kreda.

 - Silvia M. Kreda is a faculty member of the Marsico Lung Institute/Cystic Fibrosis Center; an Associate Professor in the Department of Medicine and the Department of Biochemistry and Biophysics.